(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 You also have the option of getting extras but you don't have to because WordPress offers free plugins.

 Congrats on getting your web hosting set up.
 Now it is time to customize your blog.
-When you read other bloggers, they have different layouts, colors, design, etc. Every blogger has his or her unique design.
+When you read other bloggers, they have different layouts, colors, designs, typography, and more.
+Every blogger has his or her unique design.
 I suggest you find a theme or layout that you like and personalize it.

 The design of a blog can say a lot of things about a person.